What happens if I lose a personal injury court case?

 - Expert witness fees and other third party costs

-This is the simplest and most common contract to enter into with your personal injury solicitor when making a claim, as it safeguards you against having to pay their fees if you do not win your case.
+CFA's are the simplest and most common contract to enter into with a personal injury solicitor when making a claim, as it safeguards you against having to pay their legal fees if you do not win your case.

-If your claim is not successful, the defendant’s fees and costs will be paid by an After the Event (ATE) insurance policy.
-Your solicitor will arrange the ATE policy at the same time as the Conditional Fee Agreement.
+If you don't win your claim and receive no compensation, the defendant will seek to recover their costs from you.
+These, and any other costs payable, would be paid by an After the Event (ATE) insurance policy.
+Your solicitor will take out the ATE policy at the same time as the Conditional Fee Agreement.

-ATE insurance is there to cover your opponent’s legal fees should you lose your case.
-Alongside a CFA, this should give you complete peace of mind that whatever happens, you will not face major financial losses at the conclusion of proceedings.
+Together with a CFA, ATE insurance gives you complete peace of mind that whatever happens, you will not face financial loss at the conclusion of proceedings.

-As your personal injury solicitor will advise you, it is prudent to take out ATE insurance at the beginning of the litigation process, as any costs incurred before you take it out cannot be covered retrospectively.
+Your personal injury solicitor will take out ATE insurance at the beginning of the litigation process, as any costs incurred before the start of the policy cannot be covered retrospectively.

-- It is proven that you have lied or fabricated evidence.
+- It is proven that a claimant lied or fabricated evidence.

 - It is found that there were no reasonable grounds for bringing the case to court, there was an abuse of the process or conduct that obstructed the proceedings.

-- You refuse an early settlement offer made by the defendant, then the court rules that you are entitled to less than or the same as this offer.
-You may then be liable for the defendant’s legal costs, but only at a level capped by the amount of compensation you receive.
+- A claimant refuses an early settlement offer made by the defendant, and the court subsequently rules that the claimant is entitled to less than or the same as this offer.
+A claimant could then be liable for the defendant’s legal costs, but only at a level capped by the amount of compensation received.

 How can Quittance help?